lihongweiseu/IC-SHM2022-project3/README.md

 ## Task 2: Damage Identification

-The main goal of the task is to implement damage identification of three specified units in a three-span continuous bridge (other units stay undamaged) through the use of random vibration data from five channels.
+In this task, we aim to implement damage identification of three specified units in a three-span continuous bridge (other units stay undamaged) through the use of random vibration data from five channels.
 There are six cases in the testing datasets, and the developed algorithm results in a $6\times3$ matrix.

 ### Usage